A Family Law Attorney Protecting The Bonds Between Parents And Children

 Although the information above is a general guideline, the details of any given case are important.
 It is the job of the attorney to demonstrate your unique contributions as a parent and advocate for the custody arrangement you believe is best for your kids.
 If you want to deviate from the model of shared custody, I will help you develop a strong argument for why doing so would be appropriate and in your children’s best interests.

 In Georgia, fathers who are not married to the mother of their child at the time of birth may have limited or no parental rights.
 Maternity is self-evident because the mother gives birth.
 But paternity must be established in order for a father to claim his parental rights.
 It is also necessary to establish paternity if the mother later wants to collect child support from the father.

 In either case, establishing paternity often includes a DNA test followed by court petitions.
-The attorneys are ready to guide you through the entire process an ensure that you (or your co-parent) have the rights and financial responsibilities of parenthood.
+I am ready to guide you through the entire process and ensure that you (or your co-parent) have the rights and financial responsibilities of parenthood.

 Learn More In A Free Consultation

 Robert M. Patten, LLC, is based in Summerville, and I serve clients throughout Northwest Georgia.
 I am a local attorney serving friends and neighbors.
 To take advantage of a free initial consultation about your family law needs, you can call me at 706-534-6560 or reach out online.